syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ## Column sizing

-SfDataGrid allows you to apply column sizer to `DetailsViewDataGrid` by setting the [GridViewDefinition.DataGrid.ColumnSizer](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ColumnSizer) like parent DataGrid.
+Data Grid allows you to apply column sizer to `DetailsViewDataGrid` by setting the [GridViewDefinition.DataGrid.ColumnSizer](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ColumnSizer) like parent DataGrid.
 For more information, refer the Column Sizing section.

 ### Disable resizing of last column in parent DataGrid